2000jedi/SAM/README.md

 			- jQuery form
 		-  jq.js
 			- jQuery framework
-	-  pure/
-		- UI framework from Yahoo with some modification from Sam
 	-  sam/
 		- UI framework created by Jedi and DavidZYC
 3.  modules/